HOPE International Development Agency

 N) Sri Lanka

-- Emergency relief (food, household supplies, sanitation) for cyclone-affected families
+- Emergency relief (food, household supplies, sanitation) for flood-affected families

-- Dairy farming and small business microloans for people with disabilities
+- Small business micro-loans and training for people with disabilities

 - Support for rural medical facilities